Upper School Faculty

 Scott Runkel

-Scott Runkel joined Sun Valley Community School in 1994 and currently teaches Chemistry and Environmental Science in the Upper School and serves as Science Department Chair, Sustainability Coordinator, leads the Green Team, and coaches the Ultimate Frisbee team.
+Scott Runkel joined Sun Valley Community School in 1994 and currently teaches chemistry, ornithology, and other science electives in the Upper School and serves as Sustainability Coordinator, leads the Green Team, and coaches the Ultimate Frisbee team.

 Scott holds a BS in natural resources from Cornell University.